skuqre/rb-anise/src/pages/ai-rules.md

 # AI Chatbot Rules

-*Last updated 6/23/2025*
+*Last updated 6/28/2025*

 ## I. Introduction

 To make the AI accessible for everyone, here are some general ground rules for talking to it.

 This is an expansion of the AI chatbot rules included in the [TOS](https://skuqre.github.io/rb-anise/tos/).
 These rules may be updated at anytime.
-Usage of the AI chatbot constitutes that you agree to these rules, and anything you send shall obey these rules. **Failure to comply will result in immediate termination of access to the AI chatbots**.
+Usage of the AI chatbot constitutes that you agree to these rules, and anything you send shall obey these rules.

+**Failure to comply will result in the following**:
+- **First**: A verbal warning -- a simple "hey don't do that" would count.
+- **Second**: Immediate termination of access.

 ## II.
 Rules